 NS320 INTRODUCTION TO DECISION SYSTEMS 4 CREDITS Prerequisite: BS100 or NS112 or NS116.
 Many business, management, and economic problems take on recurring patterns.
 This course is an introduction to operations research, decision systems, game theory and other formal methods of describing and solving problems.
 Students learn terminology and alternative concepts related to problem solving.

 DP151—DIGITAL PHOTOGRAPHY I (3 CREDITS) Prerequisite: None.
-Students learn the fundamentals of digital photography including selecting and operating a digital SLR camera and using advanced post production software to produce a final image.
+This course helps students learn the fundamentals of digital photography including selecting and operating a digital SLR camera and using advanced post production software to produce a final image.
 Other topics include balancing lighting, film speed, lens aperture, and shutter speed to achieve the right exposure, using an on-camera flash, and image composition.

 DP201—DIGITAL PHOTOGRAPHY II (3 CREDITS) Prerequisites: DP151, EB166.
-Students create professional landscape, still life, portrait, glamour/fashion, candid and product photographs.
+This course helps students create professional landscape, still life, portrait, glamour/fashion, candid and product photographs.
 They will manipulate light to create dynamic and compelling imagery; use advanced post production techniques, including the selective use of filters and editing tools and compositing; and consider photography as a business.

 DV103—STUDIO CRAFT (4 CREDITS) Prerequisite: None.
 This digital video course offers an introduction to the studio, tools, and equipment used in the video and film industry.
-Students learn the names and functions of gear and equipment, industry terminology, studio safety, on-set etiquette, basic electrical principles, proper usage of gear, maintenance and repair of tools and equipment, and studio procedures.
+Digital video students learn the names and functions of gear and equipment, industry terminology, studio safety, on-set etiquette, basic electrical principles, proper usage of gear, maintenance and repair of tools and equipment, and studio procedures.

 DV120—PRODUCTION MANAGEMENT (4 CREDITS) Prerequisite: None.
 This digital video course leads the student through the production management process.
 The course covers the production organizational structure, script breakdown, production boards, shooting schedules, budgeting, location management, working with cast and crew, production forms and contracts, set operations, production insurance and legal and business issues faced in media production.
-The student produces a complete production manual.
+The digital video students produce a complete production manual.

 DV140—VIDEO EDITING I (4 CREDITS) Prerequisite: AP154 or DV130.
 This digital video course covers basic video editing techniques using professional-level nonlinear editing software.